Things To Do

 The Merin-Smith Implement Shed, 0.5 miles (0.8 km) south on the Scenic Drive, offers a recorded message about life in a Mormon pioneer community.

-The Historic Gifford Homestead, 1 mile (1.6 km) south on the Scenic Drive, is typical of rural Utah farm-houses of the early 1900s and is open during the summer season.
+The Gifford House Store and Museum, 1 mile (1.6 km) south on the Scenic Drive, is typical of rural Utah farm-houses of the early 1900s and is open from March 14 (Pi Day) to October 31 (closing date can vary).
 Handmade sales items are available including daily fresh baked pie!

 A picnic area near the visitor center provides tables, fire grills, restrooms, drinking water and shade trees.